hzi-bifo/seq2geno2pheno/README.md

     Possible algorithms include __[]__. (please refer to __[sklearn page]__)

     - part: the method to partition samples
-    The dataset will be divides for testing predictor performance.
+    The dataset will be divided for testing predictor performance.
 Possible methods include __[a table to briefly expalin]__.

-    - fold_n: the number of fold for cross validation The value should be possitive integer.
+    - fold_n: the number of fold for cross-validation The value should be a positive integer.
 Common values are 5 and 10, and our default is __[]__.

     - optimize: the target metric to optimize
     Possible values include __[]__. (please refer to __[sklearn page]__)

-    - test_perc: the precentage of samples
+    - test_perc: the percentage of samples
     It specifies the amount of sample that will be isolated from the whole set for independent testing.
 These samples will not be used to train the predictor but only evaluate the performance.
     The values should fall between 0.0 and 1.0, and the default is __[]__.

-    - k-mer: the k-mer size for encoding genome sequences The value should be integer, and the default is __[]__.
+    - k-mer: the k-mer size for encoding genome sequences The value should be an integer, and the default is __[]__.

     - cls: classification labels
     The file specifies classification labels based on the phenotypes.
-It is a two-column tab-separated file, where the first column are the phenotypes and the second column includes their prediction labels.
+It is a two-column tab-separated file, where the first column is the phenotypes and the second column includes their prediction labels.
     ```
     high	class_1
     mediate	class_1